Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo

 After you've selected priority user groups, click Next: Access Points.

-The last step in the Risk Profile configuration is setting trusted IPs or selecting risky countries.
+In this step of configuring the Risk Profile you set trusted IPs or select risky countries.
 Typical selections would be countries where your organizations doesn’t do any business or have any users, meaning an access attempt from those countries would warrant some suspicion.
 For low-risk IPs, companies may enter corporate network blocks or trusted IP ranges.
 To reiterate, this tool merely prioritizes anomalies; events from a trusted network or country can still be surfaced in the Security Events dashboard.

 Click Next: Review Selections to move on to the final step.

-Review your application, group, and location/IP selections.
+Review your application, group, location/IP, and non-authentication event selections.
 If you need to make corrections you can use the "Back to ..." buttons to revisit each of the selections steps.
 If everything looks OK, click Apply Configuration.

 Once you apply the new Risk Profile, Duo Trust Monitor starts prioritizing events based on your selections and makes them visible on the Security Events board.